Analies Dyjak | Hydroviv Policy Analyst

-Oklahoma City’s water footprint spans 250 miles and includes seven surface water reservoirs from five counties in Oklahoma.
+Oklahoma City water draws water from seven surface water reservoirs from five counties in Oklahoma.
 These sources include Canton Lake in northwest Oklahoma, McGee Creek, Lake Atoka, and Sardis Lake in southeastern Oklahoma, as well as Lake Overholser, Lake Hefner and Lake Stanley Draper in Oklahoma City.

 Arsenic In Oklahoma City Drinking Water

 Arsenic is a toxic metal that is known to cause cancer and other health issues.
 Unlike lead, which distributes into water from plumbing, arsenic comes from the source water itself.
 Arsenic naturally exists in bedrock, and leaches into groundwater as rocks weather overtime.
 Arsenic exposure can also be exacerbated by human activities, such as mining.
 Oklahoma City is technically in compliance with the EPA’s loose water quality standards.
 It's important to point out that EPA’s standard for arsenic balances the toxicity against the costs of removal.
 The average concentration of arsenic is 2 parts per billion.
 Hydroviv recommends that anyone with more than 1 part per billion take steps to remove arsenic from their water.

 Lead Levels In Oklahoma City Tap Water

 Lead enters OKC's distribution system as water comes in contact with lead in the distribution lines.
 Lead can leaches from lead-containing pipes, valves, joints, and fixtures, and homes built before 1986 are particularly susceptible.
 2015 was the most recent year when Oklahoma City collected samples for lead analysis, and they found that the 90th percentile was 5 parts per billion or below.
 For sake of comparison, the American Academy Of Pediatrics is lobbying for policy that fixes taps for children that produce water with more than 1 part per billion lead.